learnables/metaschool/README.md

 To cite this code in your academic publications, please use the following reference.

-> Arnold, Sebastien M. R. “metaschool: Utilities for Multi-Task Reinforcement Learning”.
+> Arnold, Sebastien M. R. “metaschool: A Gym Interface for Multi-Task Reinforcement Learning”.
 2022.

 You can also use the following Bibtex entry.